-Students are required to complete 10 compulsory courses (6 credits each), 2 elective courses (6 credits each), a practicum of 500 to 750 hours (36 credits) and a dissertation (12 credits), with a total of 120 credits.
+Candidates are required to complete 10 compulsory courses (6 credits each) and 2 elective courses (6 credits each), a practicum (36 credits) and a dissertation (12 credits), with a total of 120 credits.
 Each course comprises the equivalent of at least thirty-six contact hours.